JonathanJustavino/quic-benchmark/README.md

 > The OpenSSL OMC has not yet committed to landing the updated QUIC APIs and has indicated that they will not even look at it until OpenSSL 3.1.
 With OpenSSL 3.0 beta currently delayed with no clear idea of when it will actually land, the initial QUIC support landed in core has now just become a maintenance burden with
 > no clear idea of when we'd ever be capable of delivering it.
 This PR, therefore, removes the QUIC support and reverts the patched in modifications to openssl.
 I will be investigating a userland alternative that does not depend on the built-in openssl bindings.

-This happened unfortunately after we were nearly finished with our project.
+This happened unfortunately after we were nearly finished our project.
 Switching to another QUIC Server/Client architecture and do everything again would not have been possible on such a short notice.
-As we built our own dockerimage with the nodejs version installed, it is still easily possible to run our project without having to get the now deprecated nodejs version from some archived nodejs repository.
+It is still possible to run our project without having to get the now deprecated nodejs version from some archived nodejs repository, because we built our own docker image with the nodejs version installed.

 ## Analysis